How Threat Emotions Cause Us to Misread Our Partner

 After we begin to cool down, we still maintain a precautionary vigilance about our partner.
 That mental guardedness keeps stirring our limbic system.
 To overcome this pull, try to remember that emotions can distort perceptions.
-This is one of the most difficult things for people to accept: we can feel offended and our partner isn't necessarily disrespectful; we can feel our partner doesn't value us when s/he does care.
+This is one of the most difficult things for people to accept: We can feel offended when our partner isn't necessarily disrespectful; we can feel our partner doesn't value us when s/he actually does care.

 Lay resentments aside.
 Rehearsing thoughts of being mistreated maintains a sense of threat.
 If rumination starts running amuck, think of something (i.e. anything!) else.